 Cyber-attacks have become commonplace.
 It can be difficult tallying the mounting tool associated with this awful state of affairs – and even more challenging predicting what surprises lie ahead.
 Based on industry trends, expert insights and technological evolutions, Radware makes seven cyber security predictions.

-Learn why organizations are struggling with Internet pipe saturation and how DDoS prevention techniques combined with new detection technology and faster mitigation is necessary.
+Learn why organizations are struggling with Internet pipe saturation and how DDoS prevention techniques combined with new detection technology and faster mitigation is necessary in preventing DDoS attacks.

 Stop DDoS attacks and find out how low and slow attacks take advantage of legitimate connections and disrupt company websites and business functions.
-With Radware's Attack Mitigation System, organizations can stop DDoS attacks similar to low and slow attacks.
+With Radware's Attack Mitigation System, organizations can prevent DDoS attacks similar to low and slow attacks.

 Learn why web application security is essential in CDN protection and what five challenges organizations face including dynamic attacks, SSL based attacks, non-http oriented attacks, IP based attacks and web application attacks.

 While resources are sometimes slim in modern technical environments, it is important for organizations to have an emergency response team that provides the three major elements vital to your attack mitigation program.

 Learn why web application firewalls and intrusion prevention systems are major causes of outages in organizations today.
-Stop DDoS attacks and find out the problems that are resident in cyber attack mitigation systems.
+Prevent DDoS attacks and find out the problems that are resident in cyber attack mitigation systems.

-Cyber attackers continuously disguise themselves as legitimate users making it more difficult for organizations to detect and stop ddos attacks.
-Find out how attackers are masking themselves and learn modern day solutions to mitigate these attacks.
+Cyber attackers continuously disguise themselves as legitimate users making it more difficult in detecting and preventing DDoS attacks from attacking organizations.
+Find out how attackers are masking themselves and learn DDoS prevention techniques and solutions to mitigate these attacks.

 Operation Ababil, one of the longest cyber attacks in history, is a series of denial of service attacks targeting various financial institutions.